Daily keeper talks help bring attention to issues sea otters face in the wild

 Although now protected against trapping, sea otters are threatened by oil spills, fishing nets and infectious diseases.
 Biologists estimate the population has dropped by 50 percent over the past 30 years.
 Wild sea otters have not established colonies off the Oregon coast since 1907, though a few individuals have been sighted, most recently in Depoe Bay in 2009.

-Eddie and Thelma have lived at the Oregon Zoo since 2000, on long-term loan from the U.S. Fish and Wildlife Service.
-Both otters were rescued off the coast of California, where they had been abandoned as pups in 1998.
-Lacking the skills to survive on their own in the wild, they were taken to the Monterey Bay Aquarium for rehabilitation but were eventually deemed non-releasable.
+Eddie and Thelma have lived at the Oregon Zoo since 2000, and Juno joined them this spring.
+All three otters were rescued off the coast of California, where they had been found orphaned as pups, and are here on long-term loan from the U.S. Fish and Wildlife Service.
+Lacking the skills to survive on their own in the wild, they were initially taken to the Monterey Bay Aquarium for rehabilitation but were eventually deemed non-releasable.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.